apache/causeway-site/content/reference/services/event-bus-service.md

 The actual callbacks of events is done by annotating a method on the class (that is, the usual Guava programming model).

+For example, the subscriber in the todoapp for completed todo items would use the following callback:

+    @Programmatic
+    @Subscribe
+    public void on(final ToDoItem.CompletedEvent ev) { ... }

-For example, suppose in a library domain that a `LibraryMember` wants to leave the library.
+As a slightly more interesting example, suppose in a library domain that a `LibraryMember` wants to leave the library.
 A letter should be sent out detailing any books that they still have out on loan:

 In the `LibraryMember` class, we publish the event:

     public class LibraryMember {
         ...
+        @Action(domainEvent=LibraryMemberLeaveEvent.class)
         public void leave() {
-            eventBus.post(new LibraryMemberLeaveEvent(this));
+            ...
         }
         ...
     }